 for some universal constant $c$.

-Further, consider a web CA $\xi_t$ with an ether $\eta\in \{0,2\}^{\bZ^2}$.
+Further, consider a web CA $\xi_t$ with an ether $\eta\in\{0,2\}^{\bZ^2}$.
 The \df{signature} of $\eta$ is a string $B$ such that, for some $t$, $\eta(\cdot, t)$ equals a (spatial) translation of $B^\infty$, and is the first in the lexicographic order among shortest such strings.
 Observe that two ethers are equivalent if and only if they have the same signature.
 We say that a binary string $A$ \df{produces} $\eta$ with signature $B$ if the initial state $\xi_0=A^\infty$ makes $\xi_t$ equal to a translation of $B^\infty$ at some time $t$.

-\begin{lemma}[Blockers] Let $\xi_t$ be a diagonal-compliant (respectively: wide-compliant, or $\theta$-free-compliant) web CA. Further, let $A$ be a string that is a blocker to depth $2^m$ for diagonal (respectively: wide, or $\theta$-free) paths and produces an ether $\eta$.
+\begin{lemma}[(Blockers)] Let $\xi_t$ be a diagonal-compliant (resp.: wide- compliant, or $\theta$-free-compliant) web CA. Further, let $A$ be a string that is a blocker to depth $2^m$ for diagonal (resp.: wide, or $\theta$-free) paths and produces an ether $\eta$.
 If a seed $\xi_0$ results in the level-$2^m$ link $A$, then $\xi$ is a replicator with ether $\eta$.
-If, in addition, the CA $\xi_t$ has no spontaneous birth, then $\eta\equiv0$. \end{lemma}
+If, in addition, the CA $\xi_t$ has no spontaneous birth, then $\eta \equiv0$. \end{lemma}